Massive quantum systems as interfaces of quantum mechanics and gravity: Experimental pathways towards tests of gravity

 Sensitive torsion balances are a powerful and proven method for studying exotic short-range gravity~\cite{kapner2007tests,lee2020new}, equivalence-principle violation involving ordinary and dark~\cite{wagner2012torsion,shaw2022torsion} matter, and novel spin-dependent interactions~\cite{terrano2015short} as well as measuring the Newton constant~\cite{gundlach2000measurement}.
 They remain one of the most promising paths forward for these studies as their sensitivity continues to increase and the understanding of background noise and systematic errors from patch charges and other surface forces improves.

-Current tests are often limited by environmental vibrations that can “kick” the pendulum exciting its fundamental and spurious (swing, bounce and wobble) modes~\cite{wagner2012torsion}.
+Current tests are often limited by environmental vibrations that can “kick” the pendulum, exciting it's fundamental and spurious (swing, bounce, and wobble) modes~\cite{wagner2012torsion}.
 This is particularly in short-range tests where patch charges couple to the spurious modes producing noise that dominates at small separations and limits the minimum attainable separation~\cite{lee2020new}.
-Time-varying environmental gravity-gradients limit equivalence-principle tests.
-Both of these technical limiting factors could be addressed by a development of a suitable low-vibration underground facility.
+Time-varying environmental gravity gradients limit equivalence-principle tests.
+Both of these technical limiting factors could be addressed by the development of a suitable low-vibration underground facility.

-Torsion balance experiments have tended to employ relatively large source masses, well beyond the scale that has been envisioned for achieving a quantum superposition.
+Torsion balance experiments (shown in Fig.~\ref{fig:mat-wav-inter} (c) and (d)) have typically employed relatively large source masses, well beyond the scale envisioned for achieving a quantum superposition.
 Work towards employing sub-mm-scale source masses and similarly miniaturized torsion pendula is underway~\cite{westphal2021measurement}.
 In this work, thus far the smallest source mass that has been used for a gravitational measurement is approximately the mm scale.
-While far from the scale where macroscopic quantum superpositions have been imagined in interference experiments, this work represents a step towards this direction to bridge this gap.
-These experiments also tend to operate at low frequency are are limited by the same environmental perturbations and thus could benefit from similar future low-noise facilities.
+While far from the scale where macroscopic quantum superpositions have been imagined in interference experiments, this work represents a step in this direction to bridge this gap.
+These experiments also tend to operate at low frequencies and are limited by the same environmental perturbations and thus could benefit from similar future low-noise facilities.

 At even smaller length scales, microcantilevers~\cite{geraci2008improved,chiaverini2003new} and microfabricated torsion oscillators~\cite{long2003upper} have been used to obtain bounds on Yukawa type deviations of the Newton inverse square law at distances ranging from a few microns to tens of microns.
-Cutting-edge nanofabrication technology is making it possible to routinely design the advanced 2D and 1D clamped resonators with massive quality factor, for instance, suspended silicon nitride membranes and carbon nanotube resonators.
+Cutting-edge nanofabrication technology is making it possible to routinely design advanced 2D and 1D clamped resonators with massive quality factors, for instance, suspended silicon nitride membranes and carbon nanotube resonators.

+Clamped mechanical systems interfaced with superconducting qubits have emerged as a fertile ground for probing the interplay between quantum mechanics and macroscopic objects.
+Early groundbreaking experiments demonstrated the feasibility of reaching the quantum ground state of mechanical resonators using superconducting circuits~\cite{oconnell2010quantum, teufel2011sideband}.
+Furthermore, laser cooling techniques have been adapted to cool nanomechanical oscillators into their quantum ground state~\cite{chan2011laser}.
+Recent work in \cite{Liu2020laser} reported laser cooling a clamped oscillator to an average occupation number as low as $\langle n \rangle =0.09$ phonons.